 “Thanks to its ability to connect to the exchange, Hot Wallet offers more convenience to users and this market is also more widely available.”
-Nicole DeCicco, founder of CryptoConsultz, said in a recent interview with Next advisor.
+Nicole DeCicco, the founder of CryptoConsultz, said in a recent interview with Next advisor.
 “But keeping money online can also be risky.”

-Using Hot Wallet, you can transfer digital funds back to the exchange easily when you want to withdraw money or participate in a sale.
-And this is still safer than leaving the money back on the floor, moreover there are many free utilities that come with it.
+Using Hot Wallet, you can transfer digital funds back to the exchange quickly when you want to withdraw money or participate in a sale.
+And this is still safer than leaving the money back on the floor, moreover, there are many free utilities that come with it.
 Hot wallets are usually free while using Cold Wallet or Hard Wallet costs $50-$200.
 However, in the face of cybersecurity attacks, Hot Wallet cannot take effective countermeasures.

 What is Cold Wallet?

 A cold wallet, also known as a hard wallet or cold storage, is an offline physical device that can hold your cryptocurrency.
 Some Cold Wallets are usb-like.
 Offline storage can make your money more secure against hackers.
 However, it carries another risk, these repositories are offline and there are no copies, if you lose your wallet, you will lose access and use the account.
-The cost of up to $200 of this type is also worth considering when there are many cheaper options.
+The cost of up to $200 for this type is also worth considering when there are many cheaper options.